Oracle69digitalmarketing/autothinker-tableau/README.md

-Here’s a minimal but clear README.md ready for your project.
-You can push it along with all code and the .env.example so your GitHub repo is complete:

 # Autothinker Tableau

 Autothinker Tableau is an AI-powered business blueprint generator that integrates **OpenAI** or **Vertex AI** with Salesforce and Tableau Next to provide actionable insights, recommendations, and growth strategies for businesses.